-First-Class Mail® service doesn't guarantee delivery within a specific time period, although the typical delivery time is one to three days.
+First-Class Mail service doesn't guarantee delivery within a specific period, although the typical delivery time is one to three days.
 It is most often used for personal and business correspondence and bills, but you can also send packages weighing up to 13 ounces and envelopes up to 3.5 ounces.

-Media Mail® can be the least expensive way to mail packages and thick envelopes.
-According to the USPS website, contents are limited to books, manuscripts, sound recordings, recorded videotapes and computer-readable media (not blank).
+Media Mail can be the least expensive way to mail packages and thick envelopes.
+Contents are limited to books, manuscripts, sound recordings, recorded videotapes and computer-readable media (not blank).
 Packages are usually delivered within two to eight business days.
-Cost is based only on weight, so packages going great distances that cost more with Parcel Post might be cheaper with Media Mail.
+As prices are by weight only and not distance as well, it is often cheaper to ship this way rather than through retail ground.
 Media Mail cannot contain advertising, except for incidental announcements in books.

-For $.47 you can send a 1-ounce letter from Florida to Hawaii.
+In 2020, you could send a 1-ounce letter traveling from Florida to Hawaii for just 55 cents.
 That's pretty amazing, considering that the letter is crossing an entire continent and a large section of ocean.
 Because the USPS is not supported by tax dollars, its revenue must completely cover the cost of operations, and postage prices must be set at a level to cover those costs.
-Those costs are primarily based on the type of mail (letter, postcard, large envelope, package, etc.) and its weight.
-Here are some basic postage prices:
+These costs are primarily based on the type of mail (letter, postcard, large envelope, package, etc.) and its weight.
+Here are some basic postage prices from 2020 [source: USPS]:

-- letters up to one ounce — 44 cents, each additional ounce — 21 cents
+- First-class letters — from 55 cents, with each additional ounce 15 cents

-- large envelopes (flats) up to one ounce — 94 cents, each additional ounce — 21 cents
+- Large envelopes (flats) up to 1 ounce — $1, with each additional ounce 20 cents

 If the BOG (with the exception of the postmaster general and the deputy postmaster general, who don't vote on these recommendations) votes to approve the recommendation, an introductory date for the new rates will be established.